-House and care for approximately 38,000 objects – only a small percentage of which are on display at any given time.
+The museum houses and cares for approximately 38,000 objects – only a small percentage of which are on display at any given time.
 Objects not on display are available for supervised, on-site research use by special appointment.
-Those wishing to research any aspect of FCMoD’s collections can make an appointment with the Collections Curator.
+Access to the FCMoD’s collections is available through The Fort Collins History Connection, an online collaboration between the Poudre River Public Library District and FCMoD.
+Those wishing to research any aspect of FCMoD’s collections can make an appointment with the Collections Curator, Linda Moore by calling or emailing her at 970-416-2784 or email@example.com.
 Prominent among the Museum’s collections are stone objects from the Folsom-era Lindenmeier site and Clovis cultural complex; locally focused historic clothing and textiles; and household and personal artifacts dating from the mid-19th century.